osg-htc/docs/docs/data/xrootd/install-shoveler.md

   ip: 0.0.0.0
 ```

-Where to listen for UDP messages from XRootD servers.
+#### Verify packet header

+Whether to verify the header of the packet matches XRootD's monitoring packet format.

 ```yaml
 verify: true
 ```

+#### Prometheus monitoring data

-Whether to verify the header of the packet matches XRootD's monitoring packet format.
+Listening location of [Prometheus](https://prometheus.io/) metrics to view the performance and status of the shoveler in Prometheus format.

 ```yaml
 # Export prometheus metrics